karneh/mediationmonitor.github.io/index.md

   <figcaption>Figure 12.2 Frequency Domain plot of entire 30s sample</figcaption>
 </figure>

 The results shown in  *Figure 3.slkjfsdlkfj* highlight exactly what we were trying to avoid -- unclear peaks of the frequencies present in the signal.
-Our plan to avoid this behavior is to sample smaller time chunks of an entire sample.
-For example we would look at 30 second chunks of a 5 minute sample.
-In this simulated

-#### Investigating Potential Solutions
+#### Investigating Solutions to Unclear

-__*Sub-Sampling*__
+__Sub-Sampling__

 Breaking a signal into smaller samples is a valid way to remove the presence of a changing frequency -- because there is less frequency change in a truncated sample [assuming constant variation of frequency].
-Unfortunately, having smaller samples also comes at a price -- here is less data, and that will make it harder to pick up the frequencies present in the signal(due to the functionality of the FFT function).
+Unfortunately, having smaller samples also comes at a price -- there is less data, and that will make it harder to pick up the frequencies present in the signal(due to the functionality of the FFT function).

 We experimented with breaking this signal into smaller sub samples.
 These samples were then transformed into the frequency domain.
 These samples for 3, 6 and 12 second samples are shown in   _FIGURE 1_ , _FIGURE2_ and _FIGURE3_ respectively.